-On Sundays, our pre-recorded worship premieres at 10:00am on our website, on the Wellesley Village Church Facebook page, and on the Wellesley Village Church YouTube channel from the comfort of your home.
+On Sundays, our livestreamed worship premieres at 9:00 am on our website, on the Wellesley Village Church Facebook page, and on the Wellesley Village Church YouTube channel from the comfort of your home.
 We encourage everyone to post a “hello” and comments as you tune in.
-We also offer a live Zoom worship with our partners at Congregational Church of Weston on Sundays at 9:00am.

 What about in-person church?

 During the program year, we have two Sunday worship services: at 9:00am in the chapel and at 10:00am in the main sanctuary.
 During the summer, we have one Sunday service at 9:00am.
-We are currently worshipping only online.
+We are currently worshipping in the sanctuary.

 How do I get there?
 Where do I park?

 Village Church’s address is 2 Central Street, in Wellesley Square, which is circumscribed by Central, Grove, Church and Washington streets.
 Parking at meters on the surrounding streets is free on Sundays.
 There is additional free parking in the Wellesley Square commuter rail lot (Central Street entrance), Church Square shopping mall lot (Church Street entrance), and the Waban Street Parking Lot (Waban Street entrance).
 The main entrance to the church sanctuary is on Washington Street.